ml4sts/ml4sts.github.io/_sources/join.md.txt

 Typically, I prefer to work with students who have taken CSC310  (with any professor) or CSC392/CSC311 (with me).

 ### Current Open Projects

+Undergraduates will almost always spend at least one semester on one of these before starting their own project.
+The most common exception is students with a double major who have a second research advisor and want to do data science too.

 ::::{card-carousel} 2

 :::{card} Robust ML evaluation Developer tools